sikopet/blog/posts/ssh-tunnel.md

 (Up-to-date [source](https://github.com/jreisinger/blog/blob/master/posts/ssh-tunnel.md) of this post.)

+Tunneling is the process of packaging and transporting one network connection using another one.

 ## Forwarding remote port (firewall tunneling via SSH)

 We want to allow the tech access the incomp (intranet) host from the outcomp.sk (Internet) host: